Love Lies (song)

 The song broke the record for the highest first-week position for a debut single by a girl group member.
 It was the top R&B song of 2018, according to BuzzAngle Music, and was the most Shazammed R&B song of 2018.
-"Love Lies" spent a record-tying 45 weeks on Billboard's Mainstream Top 40 radio airplay chart, this record has since been broken and is currently held by The Weeknd's "Blinding Lights".
+"Love Lies" spent 45 weeks on Billboard's Mainstream Top 40 airplay chart, which tied the record at the time for most weeks on the chart.
 In 2019, Billboard named it the seventh biggest song of the 2010s decade on the Mainstream Top 40 chart.
 In 2021, the song was revealed to be the fifth most thumbed up duet on Pandora, of all time.

 Background

 Normani first hinted at a possible collaboration between her and Khalid via an Instagram post in July 2017.
 Khalid also opened up about the collaboration during an interview with MTV News the next month.
 Later, Normani confirmed to Billboard that they were working together on collaboration ideas, calling him "an important artist and a great friend".
 She divulged to Kode in an interview in October 2017, when asked to share information on the collaboration: Khalid and I have been wanting to work together for some time.
 We actually got into the studio and were excited about a record we wrote together along with Tayla Parx.
 It was all one huge vibe session.
 We wanted to create something that our peers would fall in love with.
 I remember him telling me "I want this to be my favorite record, if I were listening, I want it to be something I vibe with that's just dope," which is something I relate to because I listen to our song every day.
 Issa vibe.
 But the greatest part of it all is that were genuinely two friends that created something special that were so proud of.
 We're in two different countries on tour but we still text each other sometimes like, "but that record though..."

 The duet was officially announced on January 16, 2018.
 On February 12, 2018, Normani posted a photograph of her and Khalid, captioning the photo: "2/14".
 Similarly, Khalid posted the single artwork with the same caption.
 The two artists also teased a few lyrics from the song, with Khalid replying Normani's announcement with "tell me where your love lies", to which Normani replied: "waste the day and spend the night".
 Normani spoke to Zane Lowe on his Beats 1 radio show about the song, saying that recording it was a "growing process" for her.
 "I feel like people are actually getting like a sense of who I actually am," she said.
 "Being in the studio and partnering with Khalid, it actually tells me more about myself that I didn't necessarily know was even there.
 This is definitely [a] growing process and I can't wait.
 I'm so excited for the journey."